dexie/dexie-website/docs/API-Reference.md

 });
 ```

-All transaction promises should either be catched or returned to its caller.
+All transaction promises should either be caught or returned to its caller.

 #### Catching means Handling!
 If you catch a Promise from a database operation within a transaction, it will be considered to be handled and the transaction will not be aborted.
 This could be a common pitfall when people catch promises within transactions just to log  it but expecting the transaction to abort.
 Solution: re-throw the errors that you don't handle!